 Maltese legislation - overview

-Strong protection on paper, availability of information but no evidence of working institutions added to the evaluation of Maltese approach.
+Strong protection on paper, and availability of information but no evidence of working institutions added to the evaluation of the Maltese approach.
 What is it about Malta and how to evaluate the perspective of whistleblowing in the country?